 - The S7-200 SMART CPU performs these actions: - Reads configuration/control data from special memory - Writes new changes to the system data in special memory.

-Read system status from CPU Write (send) control commands to the CPU mal usage of SM data varies according to the function of each address.
+Read system status Your program can read and write all SM addresses in this range.
+The from CPU normal usage of SM data varies according to the function of each adcommands to the CPU